 The Employer Files a Report

-Within a week or two—the time frame depends on the state, the employer must report the injury to the local workers’ compensation board and to the company’s insurer.
+Within a week or two—the time frame depends on the state, the employer must report the injury to the local workers’ compensation board and to the agency’s insurer.
 Once the insurer receives that report, it usually has two weeks to inform the worker of his or her rights and also to notify the worker of whether he or she is required to see another doctor.

 Payment Is Dispersed Or the Claim Is Disputed